regen-network/regen-web/web-www/content/terms-service.md

 ## 23. Dispute Resolution
 If, at any time, You are upset with Regen Network, please let us know so we can try to resolve your issue.
 But if we can’t, then these are the rules that govern any dispute:

-- 1. Good Faith Negotiation.
+1. __Good Faith Negotiation__.
 We should first try to resolve the conflict through good faith negotiations.
 Send use a notice of the issue, and we will work with You for 60 days to try to resolve it.

-- 2. Legal Proceedings.
+2. __Legal Proceedings__.
 If no resolution is reached after good faith negotiations, either party may choose to commence legal proceedings.
 You agree that the courts at the registered seat of Regen Network in Delaware are exclusively competent for these proceedings.

-- 3. Certification During Legal Proceedings.
+3. __Certification During Legal Proceedings__.
 Regen Network may choose to suspend certification of your Project during legal proceedings to protect our independence and your Project.

 ## 24. Limitation Of Liability
 EXCEPT AS PROHIBITED BY LAW, YOU WILL HOLD US AND OUR OFFICERS, DIRECTORS, EMPLOYEES, AND AGENTS HARMLESS FOR ANY INDIRECT, PUNITIVE, SPECIAL, INCIDENTAL, OR CONSEQUENTIAL DAMAGE, HOWEVER IT ARISES (INCLUDING ATTORNEYS' FEES AND ALL RELATED COSTS AND EXPENSES OF LITIGATION AND ARBITRATION, OR AT TRIAL OR ON APPEAL, IF ANY, WHETHER OR NOT LITIGATION OR ARBITRATION IS INSTITUTED), WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE, OR OTHER TORTIOUS ACTION, OR ARISING OUT OF OR IN CONNECTION WITH THIS AGREEMENT, INCLUDING WITHOUT LIMITATION ANY CLAIM FOR PERSONAL INJURY OR PROPERTY DAMAGE, ARISING FROM THIS AGREEMENT AND ANY VIOLATION BY YOU OF ANY FEDERAL, STATE, OR LOCAL LAWS, STATUTES, RULES, OR REGULATIONS, EVEN IF COMPANY HAS BEEN PREVIOUSLY ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 EXCEPT AS PROHIBITED BY LAW, IF THERE IS LIABILITY FOUND ON THE PART OF COMPANY, IT WILL BE LIMITED TO THE AMOUNT PAID FOR THE PRODUCTS AND/OR SERVICES, AND UNDER NO CIRCUMSTANCES WILL THERE BE CONSEQUENTIAL OR PUNITIVE DAMAGES.
 SOME STATES DO NOT ALLOW THE EXCLUSION OR LIMITATION OF PUNITIVE, INCIDENTAL OR CONSEQUENTIAL DAMAGES, SO THE PRIOR LIMITATION OR EXCLUSION MAY NOT APPLY TO YOU.